Engee documentation

-The unit Tank (G-IL) simulates mass and energy storage in a chamber with separated volumes of gas and isothermal liquid.
-The total volume of liquid and gas is fixed, but the individual volumes of gas and isothermal liquid can be varied.
-Two gas ports provide gas flow, and a variable number of isothermal liquid ports, from one to six, provide isothermal liquid flow.
-The isothermal liquid ports can be at different heights.
+Block Tank (G-IL) simulates the accumulation of mass and energy in a chamber with separated volumes of gas and isothermal liquid.
+The total volume of liquid and gas is fixed, but the individual volumes of gas and isothermal liquid may vary.
+Two gas ports provide gas flow, and a variable number of isothermal fluid ports, from one to six, provide isothermal fluid flow.
+The ports for the isothermal fluid can be located at different heights.

-The tank is pressurised, but the pressure is not fixed.
+The tank is under pressure, but the pressure is not fixed.
 It changes during the simulation depending on the gas pressure.
-The pressure increases when the gas pressure increases and decreases when the gas pressure decreases.
-The volume of the isothermal liquid is assumed to be in equilibrium with the volume of the gas, and its pressure is the same as that of the gas ().
-The gas and isothermal liquid volumes do not exchange energy with each other, but energy can be exchanged with other components through gas ports.
+The pressure increases when the gas pressure increases, and decreases when the gas pressure decreases.
+It is assumed that the volume of the isothermal liquid is in equilibrium with the volume of the gas, and its pressure is the same as that of the gas ( The volumes of gas and isothermal liquid do not exchange energy with each other, but energy can be exchanged with other components through gas ports.

-You can specify the number of isothermal liquid ports using the parameters Number of inlets:
+You can specify the number of isothermal fluid ports using the parameter Number of inlets:

 1